gandie/URProfessional/README.md

 > I don't understand.
 What's different when i start earning money with it?

 You must return a value.
 If you spend money on something, you want something in return.
-It is kust that simple.
+It is just that simple.
 You would not buy anything which does not represent any kind of value to you, wouldn't you?

 > That's too abstract to me.
 What does "value" mean in terms of software?